Our Policies & Procedures

 - We have an area where we can isolate sick children.

-- All staff have current first aid training.
+- All qualified teachers have current first aid training.

 - All staff take account of injury prevention in the layout, daily activities and rules in our centre.